 Reply:

-In the section on evaluating speckle filters, various different patterns have been studied.
+In the section on evaluating speckle filters, various different patterns have been studied [ see page ??].
 The patterns include: homogeneous area, textured patterns as well as point target response.
 Also the MSE evaluation which includes bias and variance evaluation are shown to be able to evaluate the effectiveness of different speckle filters in terms of radiometric preservation and speckle noise reduction respectively.

 Comment:

-The work done has great potential to be published in high impact factor journals such as JSTAR, IJRS and PIER
+The work done has great potential to be published in high impact factor journals such as JSTAR, IJRS and PIER.

 Reply: